 Installing an air purifier allows you to enjoy that clean, fresh air feeling you usually only get outdoors, all without leaving the house.

-We’ve given you our pick of the best air purifiers currently on the market.
+We’ve given you our pick of the best air purifier options currently on the market.
 We’ve told you what kind of spaces each model is suitable for, and even how clean it will make the air in your home, but there’s no reason why you have to choose exclusively from our selections.

 There are hundreds of different air purifiers out there, so you’ll always benefit from doing your research, weighing up the pros and cons, and picking a product that perfectly meets your needs, your space, and your budget.

 Not sure where to start?